Pique injury plunges Barcelona deeper into despair on another miserable night for Messi & Co. | Goal.com

 Playing against Atletico Madrid at the Wanda Metropolitano is never easy at the best of times and Barcelona were plunged deeper into despair by what unfolded in the Spanish capital on Saturday night.

-It was bad enough that the already struggling visitors suffered a 1-0 defeat that leaves them languishing in 10th place in La Liga, nine points behind the Rojiblancos.
+It was bad enough that the already struggling visitors suffered a 1-0 defeat that leaves them languishing in 10th place in La Liga, nine points behind the Rojiblancos after their worst start to a season since 1991-92.

-However, a horror knee injury to veteran centre-back Gerard Pique has now left the Blaugrana facing a defensive crisis.
+However, a horror knee injury to veteran centre-back Gerard Pique has now left the Blaugrana facing a defensive crisis, particularly with Sergi Roberto having also picked up a knock.

-Without wishing to speculate too heavily on the extent of the injury, it looked very bad indeed, with Pique leaving the pitch in tears.
+Without wishing to speculate too heavily on the extent of Pique's injury, it looked very bad indeed, with the former Spain international leaving the pitch in tears.
 He turns 34 in February; it may prove to be a long road back.

 “Strength, Gerard,” tweeted his former central defensive partner Carles Puyol.
 “I hope that it’s nothing.”